 Matthew Baker, Baryton

-Originally from Sioux City, Iowa, Matthew Baker began his professional music career as a double bassist at the early age of 13 with the Sioux City Symphony Orchestra, first as section and later as principal double bass.
+Originally from Sioux City, Iowa, Matthew Baker began his professional music career as a double bassist at the early age of 13 with the Sioux City Symphony Orchestra, as their youngest member ever to have joined.

-Matt leads a diversified performance career, having achieved recognition worldwide for his work in classical, jazz, folk, and theatrical performance in over 20 countries on both the baryton and double bass.
-He has had critical acclaim from concerts and recordings in publications such as The Strad, Gramophone, The Times, Independent, and Bass World, among many others.
+Today, Matt leads a diversified performance career, having achieved recognition worldwide for his work in classical, jazz, folk, and theatrical performance in over 20 countries on both the baryton and double bass.
+He has had critical acclaim from concerts and recordings in publications such as The Strad, Gramophone, The Times, BBC Music Magazine, and Bass World, among many others.

-He has worked with Naxos Records over the last 5 years first with the Elan Quintet in their ongoing and critically-acclaimed project of resurrecting and recording George Onslow’s string quintets.
-Now with the Valencia Baryton Project, Matt has continued working with the world-class label to delve into the largely unknown repertoire of the baryton - a seldom played instrument of the baroque and classical era.
+Matt has worked with Naxos Records over the last 5 years with the Elan Quintet in their ongoing and critically-acclaimed project of resurrecting and recording George Onslow’s string quintets and now with the Valencia Baryton Project Matt has, to critical acclaim, recorded the label’s first CD of baryton works.

-As a barytonist, Matt has not only delighted audiences with the traditional works of Haydn, Lidl, and Tomasini amongst others but in 2019 he also premiered a new genre of music for baryton with French jazz pianist, Baptiste Bailly in what was reported to be the first jazz baryton concert ever.
-He has later ventured into electronic jazz with the baryton collaborating with electronic artist IMGL.
+As a barytonist, Matt has moved beyond its traditional repertoire, expanding it with works such as an arrangement of Mozart’s duo KV292 with theorbist Christ Hirst for Classic FM which garnered viral status as well as premiering a new genre of music for baryton with French jazz pianist, Baptiste Bailly in what was reported to be the first jazz baryton concert ever.

 Beyond his work with the baryton, Matthew is the professor of double bass at Berklee College of Music Valencia and a member of the Orquesta de Palau de les Arts, the opera of Valencia.